Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Kyle Isbel At The Plate

-- Isbel is hitting .232 with 21 doubles, two triples, five home runs and 17 walks.
+- Isbel has 21 doubles, two triples, five home runs and 17 walks while hitting .232.

-- In 27.9% of his games this year, Isbel has had at least one RBI.
-He's picked up more than one in 8.1% and driven in three or more of his team's runs in one contest.
+- Isbel has had an RBI in 24 games this year (27.9%), including seven multi-RBI outings (8.1%).
+He has also driven in three or more of his team's runs in one contest.

+- In 35 of 86 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.